CDR Student FAQs

 Absolutely!
 Your approved accommodations can still be provided in your online courses.
 Please reach out to your professors to discuss how they will be implemented.
 Our office is available to support any student and/or instructor to address specific questions or concerns.

 Anytime!
-Students should contact Center for Disability Resources to:- Request accommodations
+Students should contact Center for Disability Resources to:

 - Ask questions about how to use their accommodations